Satheeshcharon/category-predictor-for-webpages/README.md

-# Webpage content category predictor - ML engine
+# Webpage category predictor - ML engine
 Used technologies - Numpy, pandas and Sklearn for training the model, web scrapping and Flask Used database: taken from https://relatedwords.org/